Field Test - Nikon Nikkor Z MC 50mm f/2.8 Macro Lens Review

 Bottom line: at short macro distances, the aperture shown on your camera may increase, but this reflects only the transmitted light, not a mechanical aperture change.

-For reference, I initially used a second-hand Nikon Nikkor Z 50mm f/1.8 S with extension tubes to digitize a batch of slides.
-It’s an excellent lens—sharp and well-corrected—but bulkier and heavier than the MC 50mm.
-It also overlapped with my Nikon Nikkor Z 35mm f/1.8 S (often used wide open) and my 24–120mm f/4 S (used in mid-range focal lengths).
-The Nikon Nikkor MC 50mm f/2.8 felt like a better fit for macro and proxy work, especially for film digitization.
+For the record, I initially used a Nikon Nikkor Z 50mm f/1.8 S bought second-hand, combined with extension tubes, to scan a batch of slides.
+It is an excellent lens, very sharp and well-corrected, but bulkier and heavier than the MC 50mm.
+It also overlapped with my Nikon Nikkor Z 35mm f/1.8 S (which I often use wide open) and my 24-120mm f/4 S (used in the mid-range).
+The Nikon Nikkor MC 50mm f/2.8 therefore seemed a better compromise for macro and close-up work, especially for film scanning.

 Conclusion

-The Nikon Nikkor Z MC 50mm f/2.8 is a sharp, lightweight, and well-built lens.
-It delivers pleasant bokeh, smooth focusing, convincing sharpness within its focal plane, and great versatility: macro, everyday objects, film reproduction… An excellent value for Nikon Z system users.
+The Nikon Nikkor Z MC 50mm f/2.8 is a precise, lightweight and well-built lens.
+It offers pleasant bokeh, smooth focusing, convincing sharpness in the in-focus area, and great versatility: macro, everyday objects, slide scanning and light film reproduction.
+It represents very good value for money for Nikon Z system users.

-It can also effectively fill the gap between a 14–30 mm (or a 35 mm) and a 70–200 mm, if you want to lighten your kit by leaving behind a mid-range zoom like a 24–70 mm, 24–120 mm, or 28–75 mm.
-A smart choice for those who prioritize compactness without sacrificing quality.
+It can also efficiently fill the gap between a 14-30mm (or a 35mm) and a 70-200mm if you want to lighten your camera bag and leave a standard zoom such as a 24-70mm, 24-120mm or 28-75mm at home.
+A relevant choice for photographers who prioritise compactness without sacrificing image quality.

 Click on the photos below to view them full screen.